Ryland Fisher

 Arthur Goldstuck

 Arthur Goldstuck is founder of World Wide Worx, South Africa’s leading independent technology market research organisation.
 He is an award-winning writer, analyst and technology commentator and has been presented with the Distinguished Service in ICT Award by the Institute of IT Professionals of South Africa, for his contribution to the industry.
-He is author of 19 books, editor-in-chief of SA’s oldest consumer technology magazine, and writes a weekly trends column for Business Times in the Sunday Times, Africa’s largest-circulation newspaper.
+He is author of 19 books, editor-in-chief of SA’s oldest consumer technology magazine and writes a weekly trends column for Business Times in the Sunday Times, Africa’s largest-circulation newspaper.
 He has given talks to audiences globally and, in 2021, was inducted into the Southern African Speakers Hall of Fame.
 In 2022, the global analytics community Esomar named him to the Insights 250 honour roll of the world’s top innovators in market research, enterprise intelligence and data-driven marketing.
 He was named to the Southern African Educators Hall of Fame in 2023 for his role in mentorship and demystification of technology.
-He has been a judge in the Vodacom Journalist of the Year awards since 2011.
+He has been a judge for the Vodacom Journalist of the Year awards since 2011.

 Neo Ntsoma